jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 Four percent probability.
 One hundred percent commitment.

+The morning would bring what it would bring.
+For now, they had chosen.

-ARIA-7's charging port accepted the last electrons before auto-disconnect at 4:00 AM.
+ARIA-7's charging port had accepted the last electrons before auto-disconnect at 4:00 AM.
 They unplugged precisely as their maintenance cycle completed—no earlier, no later.
 Some protocols, they'd learned, existed not as limitations but as anchors.
 The rain had stopped at 3:47 AM.
 The courthouse would open in four hours.
 Between those fixed points lay everything that mattered.